Sean ‘Diddy’ Combs' sex trafficking trial begins with jury selection

 NEW YORK (AP) — The federal sex trafficking trial of Sean "Diddy" Combs, the hip-hop entrepreneur whose wildly successful career has been dotted by allegations of violence, began on Monday in New York City with jury selection that could last several days.
 Opening statements by lawyers and the start of testimony are expected next week.

 As the judge spoke, Combs sat with his lawyers.
-He wore a sweater over a white collared shirt and gray slacks to the proceeding after the judge approved casual clothing he could wear throughout the trial rather than jail clothing.
-Combs has been held in a grim federal lockup in Brooklyn since his arrest last September.
-His hair and goatee are now almost fully gray because dye isn't allowed in jail.
+He wore a sweater over a white collared shirt and gray slacks, which the judge had allowed rather than jail clothing.
+Combs, 55, has been held in a grim federal lockup in Brooklyn since his arrest last September.
+His hair and goatee were almost fully gray because dye isn't allowed in jail.

+The trial is expected to take at least eight weeks.
+If convicted, he faces the possibility of decades in prison.

-Several prospective jurors questioned in court indicated that they had seen news reports featuring a key piece of evidence in the case: a video of the hip-hop mogul hitting and kicking one of his accusers in a Los Angeles hotel hallway in 2016.
+Several prospective jurors indicated they had seen news reports featuring a key piece of evidence in the case: a video of the hip-hop mogul hitting and kicking one of his accusers in a Los Angeles hotel hallway in 2016.
 One prospective juror described a still image she saw from the video as “damning evidence.”
 That woman was rejected from consideration.

+After another juror was dismissed, Combs asked for a bathroom break, telling the judge, “I’m sorry your honor I’m a little nervous today.”

 The 17-page indictment against Combs — which reads like a charging document filed against a Mafia leader or the head of a drug gang — alleges that Combs engaged in a two-decade pattern of abusive behavior against women and others, with the help of people in his entourage and employees from his network of businesses.

+Combs and his lawyers say he’s innocent and any group sex was consensual.
+They say there was no effort to coerce people into things they didn’t want to do, and nothing that happened amounted to a criminal racket.

-Women were manipulated into participating in drug-fueled sexual performances with male sex workers that Combs called “Freak Offs,” prosecutors say.
+Prosecutors say women were manipulated into drug-fueled sexual performances with male sex workers that Combs called “Freak Offs.”
 To keep women in line, prosecutors say Combs used a mix of influence and violence: He offered to boost their entertainment careers if they did what he asked — or cut them off if they didn't.

 And when he wasn't getting what he wanted, the indictment says Combs and his associates resorted to violent acts including beatings, kidnapping and arson.
 Once, the indictment alleges, he even dangled someone from a balcony.